chbornman/AudioFetch/README.md

 ### Server Mode (Authentication Required)

+1. Double Click AudioFetch title.
-1. Click on "Admin Login" and enter the admin password
+2. Click on "Admin Login" and enter the admin password
-2. Select "Server" as the download mode
+3. Select "Server" as the download mode
-3. Start the download - files will be saved on the server
+4. Start the download - files will be saved on the server
-4. Access saved downloads from the "Server Downloads" section
+5. Access saved downloads from the "Server Downloads" section

 ### CLI Usage (Original Functionality)